Early Symptoms of Hypertension: Identifying Patterns

 Reading duration: Approximately 6 minutes

-Published: 7/9/2024
+Published: 7/9/2024 | Last Edited:14/10/2024

 Among the potential targets for improving health and prevention of cardiovascular diseases, hypertension represents one of the most prevalent and potentially modifiable risk factors.
 Despite its serious risks, hypertension often goes undiagnosed due to its lack of noticeable symptoms, making early detection crucial.
-In this article, I will explore how the HUAWEI WATCH D can help identify early signs of hypertension, offering an effective tool for understanding their blood pressure trends and patterns and consult a healthcare professional accordingly.
+In this article, I will explore how the HUAWEI WATCH D2 and HUAWEI WATCH D can help identify early signs of hypertension, offering an effective tool for understanding their blood pressure trends and patterns and consult a healthcare professional accordingly.

 Professor Fabio Angeli